gnosisguild/zodiac-module-reality/README.md

 Once the question on Realitio has confirmed that the transactions should be executed, they are submitted to the immutable executor defined in the module.

+This module is intended to be used with the [Gnosis Safe](https://github.com/gnosis/safe-contracts).

 ### Features
 - Submit proposals uniquely identified by a `proposalId` and an array of `txHashes`, to create a Realitio question that validates the execution of the connected transactions.
 - Proposals can be marked invalid by the `executor` using `markProposalInvalid` preventing the execution of the transactions related to that proposal